avlewis/data_analysis/README.md

  ## R

  Just some various code files I've written using the R programming language.
-These exapmles use MASS & ISLR datasets and their results could be replicated for anyone who is interested.
+Most exapmles use MASS & ISLR datasets and their results could be replicated for anyone who is interested.

  ## Python